 Our selection of mobility scooters at Heavy Duty Mobility includes the Afiscooter S4 and the Merits Silverado Extreme.
 To guarantee that our clients are completely satisfied with their purchase, we stand behind the products we sell and provide a thorough warranty.
 When you choose Heavy Duty Mobility, you can be sure that you’re getting a high-quality, dependable mobility scooter that will increase your independence and mobility.

 Our scooters are built with characteristics that make them perfect for all sorts of riders and are intended to give a safe and enjoyable ride.
-We want you to choose the ideal option for you, whether you’re looking for a robust off-road all-terrain mobility scooter or an ultra-comfortable recreational scooter.
+We want you to choose the ideal option for you, whether you’re looking for a robust outdoor electric scooter models or an ultra-comfortable recreational scooter.

 The Merits Silverado Extreme and the Afiscooter S4 are just a couple of the many mobility scooters we offer.
 We carefully choose our products to ensure they satisfy our high criteria for dependability, safety, and performance.
 We only sell mobility scooters of the best caliber.